americanexpress/defaultoffers-client-jvm/README.md

 ## Configuring SDK

-The SDK needs to be configured with OAuth, Mutual Auth and Payload encryption configurations.
+The SDK needs to be configured with OAuth and Mutual Auth.
 Please see the `createDefaultOffersClient()` method in DefaultOffersSample.java for a sample configuration snippet.

 ```java